 While no pillow can "do it all," and in our experience, those that try often fail at everything, we do think it is helpful if a pillow can meet multiple needs.
 For instance, it should provide support to help you sleep better or longer.
 It would be nice if it also supports you while you watch tv or nursing after pregnancy.
 Depending on your needs or goals, there are a few things to consider when choosing a pillow.
 If you don't care about support when sitting up or nursing, then you have fewer concerns.
 If you'd like a little more support, then read on.

 In our tests, the Chilling Home is one of the most versatile.
-With a unique broken O or modified U shape, this pillow can be used with your head on either end to help limit the trapped feeling of a traditional U, and the legs can be bent for back or under the knee support or across the lap nursing support.
+With a unique broken O or modified U shape, this pillow can be used with your head on either end to help limit the trapped feeling of a traditional U, and you can bend the legs for back or under the knee support or across the lap nursing support.
 This pillow is thick, conforms to the shape of the user, and is downright snuggle-worthy.
-The PharMeDoc U-Shape Detachable has a removable leg you can then use as a pillow or support precisely where you need it as it isn't limited by an attachment to the larger pillow.
+The PharMeDoc U-Shape Detachable has a removable leg you can use as a pillow or support precisely where you need it.
 It prevents the trapped feeling some users get with the U shape pillow by creating a somewhat modified C or an upside-down capital L.

 The final trimester of pregnancy often results in a new level of discomfort as your body gets heavier and your hormones change in preparation for labor and delivery.
 These changes often create unique support needs that require help to ensure that you get the quality sleep and relaxation you and your baby need to thrive.
 Finding an excellent pregnancy pillow can be a piece of the puzzle to finding better comfort and continued support for any stage of pregnancy and beyond.